awsdocs/aws-cli-user-guide/doc-source/cli-using-param.md

 $ aws sqs create-queue --queue-name my-queue --attributes '{ "RedrivePolicy":"{\"deadLetterTargetArn\":\"arn:aws:sqs:us-west-2:0123456789012:deadletter\", \"maxReceiveCount\":\"5\"}"}'
 ```

+## Loading Parameters from a URI<a name="cli-using-param-uri"></a>

+Sometimes it's convenient to load a parameter value from a local or remote file, in these cases the below URI formats can be used to provide the path to the file\.
+This behaviour is disabled for some parameters on commands where the underlying API expects a URI, for example CloudFormation Template URI's\.
+Also the behaviour can be disabled overall by adding `cli_follow_urlparam = false` to the configuration file\.

-## Loading Parameters from a File<a name="cli-using-param-file"></a>
+### Loading Parameters from a local file<a name="cli-using-param-file"></a>

-To avoid the need to escape JSON strings at the command line, load the JSON from a file\.
+This can be useful to avoid the need to escape JSON strings at the command line\.
 Load parameters from a local file by providing the path to the file using the `file://` prefix, as in the following examples\.

 **Linux, macOS, or Unix**